 Both the Australian Professional Standard for Principals and the Australian Professional Standards for Teachers provide the template to develop a shared approach towards students with disability and additional learning needs, involving leaders with diverse roles and responsibilities in your school.

-A focus on the leadership requirements specified in the Principals Standard provides a starting points for your reflection on the actions that might be taken to enable vision and values, knowledge and understanding, and personal qualities and social and interpersonal skills to become more visible in the daily operation of a school.
+A focus on the leadership requirements specified in the Principals Standard provides a starting point for your reflection on the actions that might be taken to enable vision and values, knowledge and understanding, and personal qualities and social and interpersonal skills to become more visible in the daily operation of a school.

 'We’re lucky enough to have a teacher four days a week here and their role is basically to look at the disability standards in education and also help teachers fulfil those.
 We make sure kids are included in all aspects, they go on excursions with kids with quite significant needs, especially physical needs, and we ensure we include them in all aspects including excursions, integrated into all classes and being part of all school activities’.